Your dotfiles are the project that you’ll work on for longest.

 Both linkdirs and dotfiles support reporting and deleting unexpected files in the destination directory, making it relatively easy to find or cleanup leftover files that I’ve deleted from the repository.

 I use about 20 Vim plugins, and I manage each plugin as a git submodule, allowing me to easily update each plugin over time.
 Because I add and update plugins quite infrequently I’ve written instructions for myself in my .vimrc.
 I use vim-plug to manage Vim’s runtimepath, but I add the repositories manually because vim-plug doesn’t support submodules.
 I wrote update-dotfiles-and-bin-plugins to automate updating plugins, and I run it every 4 weeks to stay current so that I don’t need to deal with large diffs when I need a bug fix.
-It also runs install-extra-tools-for-vim to install extra tools needed by Vim plugins, mainly for Golang and Rust (tools for Python are installed differently, see Upgrading packages installed with pip3 is troublesome for details.
+It also runs install-extra-development-tools to install extra tools needed by Vim plugins, mainly for Golang and Rust (tools for Python are installed differently, see Upgrading packages installed with pip3 is troublesome for details.

 When I push a change to Github I later need to sync that change to every machine (normally the next time I use the machine, or when I notice that something is missing).
 This is simple but tedious, so I wrapped up the per-machine work in update-dotfiles-and-bin.
 That program checks for unexpected diffs, unexpected files, updates every bin and dotfiles repository, updates submodules if a newer version has been committed to my repository, pushes any local changes, and deletes any unexpected files.